carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

   the record members, respecting the ``AccessModifierOffset``.
 Record members are indented one level below the record.
   When ``true``, access modifiers get their own indentation level.
-As a consequence, record members are indented 2 levels below the record, regardless of the access modifier presence.
+As a consequence, record members are always indented 2 levels below the record, regardless of the access modifier presence.
 Value of the ``AccessModifierOffset`` is ignored.